 Regulatory Agencies: Conform to applicable requirements of the Local and State Department of Agriculture Extension Service of State where Project is located.

-Plant, tree, and shrub materials will be inspected by Contracting Officer at growing site; tagged for size and quality, and approved for delivery.
+Plant, tree, and shrub materials will be inspected by USPS Project Manager at growing site; tagged for size and quality and approved for delivery.

 DELIVERY, STORAGE AND HANDLING